 The RangeVision Smart is delivered in a thick cardboard which contains a rigid transport case.
 The case has a nice aluminum finish and is quite strong.
 It is not often that such a case is included with an affordable product such as the Smart.
 Everything inside the box is protected by a thick foam, with the 3D scanner being well surrounded by this soft material.

 All the Smart accessories were included in the rigid transportation box.
-We had notably access to the RangeVision turntable, a $800 option.
-Next to it were the included tripod, AC adapter, HDMI and USB Cables, USB key for software installation, USB key for licence and calibration panels.
+We had notably access to the RangeVision turntable (Automatic Turn Table – ATT), a $800 option.
+Next to it were the included tripod, AC adapter, HDMI and USB Cables, USB key for software installation, USB key for license and calibration panels.

-The RangeVision Smart can be operated under Windows, Mac and Linux environments.
+The RangeVision Smart can be operated under Windows environments only (and the compatibility includes Windows 10).
 The software can be installed from the USB key provided with the package.
 Software installation is quite long and includes setting up several software and drivers.
 We had some issues to obtain the right configuration for the cameras.
 It is important to note that we weren’t provided with the latest version of the software and we had to download all the suite from scratch.
 The 441Mb package requires an internet connection and it quite long to download (at least 20 minutes).
 Make sure you’re using the latest software version before starting your 3D scans!

 Several drivers are required for the camera and the rotating table to be installed before starting 3D scanning.
 There are actually two separate software that come with the RangeVision Smart:

--RangeVision ScanMerge is used for post processing and for creating 3d models.
+– ScanMerge is used for post processing and for creating 3D models.

 Good to know: the RangeVision Smart 3D scanner can work for up to one hour without connecting to a power source.
-After this duration the projector brightness decreases progressively to avoid overheating.
-This degrades the scans results and requires the environment light to be reduced.
+After this duration, the projector brightness decreases progressively to avoid overheating.
+This degrades the scan results and requires the environment light to be reduced.